mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 There are two possible workarounds to resolve this problem:

-1. In Grafana v8.0.3, use an alias of the string column selected as `metric`. for example, `hostname as metric`.
+1. In Mosaicoo v8.0.3, use an alias of the string column selected as `metric`. for example, `hostname as metric`.
 2. Use the [Standard field definitions' display name]({{< relref "../panels/standard-field-definitions.md#display-name" >}}) to format the alias.
 For the preceding example query, you would use `${__field.labels.hostname}` option.

 For more information, refer to the our relational databases documentation of [Postgres]({{< relref "../datasources/postgres.md#time-series-queries" >}}), [MySQL]({{< relref "../datasources/mysql.md#time-series-queries" >}}), [Microsoft SQL Server]({{< relref "../datasources/mssql.md#time-series-queries" >}}).